signalorange/actual_budget_dashboard/README.md

 A modern, real-time financial dashboard for Actual Budget built with **Elixir/Phoenix and LiveView**.

+![picture.png]

 ## ✨ New Phoenix/LiveView Implementation

-This project has been **completely rewritten** in Elixir/Phoenix for better performance, real-time updates, and modern architecture.
+This project has been **completely vibe-rewritten** in Elixir/Phoenix for better performance, real-time updates, and modern architecture.

 ### Quick Start